-"You're the reason we really do this," he told the crowd, Saturday night at the Barclays Center, as the Rolling Stones kicked off the American leg of its "50 and Counting" tour, celebrating the band's golden anniversary.
+“You're the reason we really do this,” he told the crowd last night at the Barclays Center, as the Rolling Stones kicked off the American leg of its 50 and Counting tour, celebrating the band's golden anniversary.
 (They play the Prudential Center on Thursday and Saturday.)

-That's the answer to the other question: "Why see the Rolling Stones now?"
-Yes, the band isn't quite the same.
-Jagger clips the ends of notes now, especially in "Start Me Up," to conserve his voice.
-Richards' famous spins are at half speed.
-The new songs, especially "One Last Shot," show the musical spark dimming, especially when placed between the sleek, sexy "Miss You" and the anthemic "It's Only Rock 'n' Roll."
+That's the answer to THE OTHER question: “Why go see the Rolling Stones now?”
+Let's be honest, the band isn't quite what it used to be.
+You can hear how Jagger is clipping the ends of notes now, especially in “Start Me Up,” to conserve his voice.
+You can see how Richards' famous spins are at half speed.
+And in the new songs “Doom and Gloom” and “One Last Shot,” you can hear how their musical spark has dimmed, especially when they're placed between the sleek, sexy “Miss You,” which showed how rock could co-opt disco with spectacular results, and the anthemic “It's Only Rock 'n' Roll (But I Like It).”

 No, you can't always get what you want.
 The Rolling Stones, like everyone else, are getting older.
-But they can still thrill a crowd while they get what they need.
+But they still know how to thrill a crowd while they get what they need.